 Content marketing does just that, and if it does those things and is relevant, the consumer will appreciate that and over time and will remember the positive interaction, which builds trust, and ultimately builds brand loyalty.

 The fact that high quality, educational, content creates more trust, a more likely buyer and more loyalty feels like something we should just know inherently.
 But this research is fantastic in that it illustrates just exactly how much impact educational content can have.

-Trust, like attention, is a precious commodity these days.
-And, anything that helps us deliver a more trusted experience to our customers should be prioritized to the top of the list.
 This research from Conductor shows us just how much of a priority educational content should be for businesses.